elibiz443/rspec-intro/README.md

 * This is a simple demonstration of testing with RSpec.

-* This is an app that shows tv programs and available at various times and the age restrictions for the programs.
+* This is an app that shows the tv programs available at various times and the age restrictions for the programs.

 Runing the app: